Houses in multiple occupation (HMOs)

 The council will decide if a property meets an acceptable standard and is well managed before registering the property as an HMO.
 Your landlord will need a separate licence for each HMO it owns.

 A landlord can be prosecuted and fined for renting out an unlicensed HMO.

-If you’re an assured shorthold tenant and the HMO should be licensed but isn’t, any section 21 notice (two months’ notice) your landlord gives you is not valid.
+If you’re a standard contract-holder and the HMO should be licensed but isn’t, any possession notice your landlord gives you is not valid.

 Local councils can also choose to insist that other smaller HMOs in specific areas be licensed.

 Check with your local council to find out what the requirements are in your area and if your landlord has registered your home as an HMO.